What is considered GBH in the UK?

 For a Section 18 GBH charge to be proven, it must be shown that the offender physically caused the serious injuries and, at the same time as the assault took place, that this is what they intended to cause.
 It is the intention or knowledge of wrongdoing that constitutes part of a crime.

 For a case to be considered under Section 18, identifying reckless behaviour in the actions of the offender will not be sufficient enough to find an accused individual guilty.
 The act must be malicious in nature and deliberate, indicating malice aforethought often with a degree of premeditation.

 Factors which may indicate higher levels of culpability for GBH with intent include:

 - Evidence of planning of the attack

-- Evidence of prior threats
+Evidence of prior threats

-Due to the nature of Section 18 offences and the need to determine the presence of intent, it is essential you consult an expert in these cases to reduce complexities and achieve a more positive outcome.
+Due to the nature of Section 18 offences and the need to determine the presence of intent, it is essential that you consult an expert in these cases to reduce any complexities and achieve a more positive outcome.
 Get in touch with the team at Lawtons to see how we can help you.